Kewsh/OVC/README.md

 # OVC
 **Omelette version control**

-Omelette is a CMD-based, user-friendly, and open source version control system used for maintaining and managing projects
+Omelette is a CMD-based, user-friendly, and open source version control system written in pure C, used for maintaining and managing projects

 ---